 - Social security benefits.
 If a couple has been married for more than ten years, either of the may be eligible to receive social security benefits based on the based on the other spouse’s social security record.
 So it makes sense if you have been married for less than ten years to think about a legal separation until the ten years has passed.

 - Military retirement benefits.
 If the parties have been married for ten years, the military spouse has ten credible years of service, and the military spouse’s pension is divided; Defense Finance and Accounting Services (DFAS) will send pension payments directly to the former spouse.
 If the parties do not meet these requirements, then DFAS will not get involved in administering the pension division and the military member must pay the former spouse directly.
 However, if the couple maintains a marital status for at least ten years, the need for direct payment from one spouse to another is eliminated.
+Because of this, some couples opt for legal separation instead of a military divorce.

 - Tax planning.
 A couple may elect a legal separation because of the tax consequences of a divorce.
 A couple who files a joint tax return may have an overall smaller federal tax liability than each of them would have if they were divorced and filed their tax returns as single persons.